 Rhabdomyolysis has been reported in patients treated with oxaliplatin, including fatal outcomes.
 In case of muscle pain and swelling, in combination with weakness, fever or darkened urine, oxaliplatin treatment should be discontinued.
 If rhabdomyolysis is confirmed, appropriate measures should be taken.
-Caution is recommended if medicinal products associated with rhabdomyolysis are administered concomitantly with oxaliplatin.
-(See sections 4.5:"Interaction with other medicinal products and other forms of interaction" and 4.8:"Undesirable effects").
+Caution is recommended if medicinal products associated with rhabdomyolysis are administered concomitantly with oxaliplatin (see sections 4.5 and 4.8).